harp-lab/slog-lang1/doc/tutorial.md

 [(print-length-res res)
     <-- (length !(do-length {input-list}) res)]
 ```
-- To make this easier to understand let's desugar the `?` form and point the arrows from body to head and reorder the rules to match the explanation.
+- The above rules can be writtten more explicitly removing the syntactic form `?`, changing the direction of arrow in the rules and reordering the rules.
+- Note, Slog doesn't enforce a order of head and body in a rule, can `head <-- body` or `body --> head`, they are equivalent.
+And the order of rules in the program doesn't affect the output.
 ```slog
 ;  list operation
 (input-list (list 1 (list 2 (list 3 (nil)))))